Emmanuel Kudolo

 He also wrote a curriculum on the environment for primary and junior secondary school children in the Akuapem Hills, which was approved by the World Climate School.
 This curriculum aimed to educate young students about environmental issues and inspire them to be environmentally conscious.
 Furthermore, he contributed to teaching the curriculum he developed to primary and junior secondary schools in Akokoa village in the Mamfe district, ensuring that environmental education reached a wider audience.

-START DATE: 3rd September
+START DATE: 12th September

-END DATE: 11th September
+END DATE: 19th September

 LOCATION: Cape Verde

-END POINT: Accra, Ghana
+END POINT: Ghana

-AREA OF STUDY: Birds and Raso Larck
+AREA OF STUDY: Marine plastics

-SPONSOR: Redfern Natural History Productions
+SPONSOR: Redfern

 Join the DARWIN200 Community and follow our Journey of Discovery